 salary as set by the

 Compensation Review Board.
-For terms beginning after the effective date of this amendatory Act of the 100th General Assembly, the annual salary of the Director shall be as provided in Section 5-300 of the Civil Administrative Code of Illinois.
+For terms beginning after January 18, 2019 (the effective date of Public Act 100-1179), the annual salary of the Director shall be as provided in Section 5-300 of the Civil Administrative Code of Illinois.

 (b) The Illinois Emergency Management Agency shall obtain, under the